Nat34/Projects/php.md

 ### 8. Explain what it means to define a method as abstract.

-Defining a method as abtract means to implement the method outside of the abstract class.
+Defining a method as abstract means to implement the method outside of the abstract class, where it can also be modified.
+If you have an `abstract class Man` and an `abstract public function Run()` you could implement the abstract function `Run()` in a more specific child class, `class Nathan extends Man`.

-**Example**

-**When is it helpful**

 In the context of OOP PHP it could help the programmer follow good coding standards.

 ### 9. Explain what it means to define a method as static.

 PHP OOP views a static attribute as shared by every object and can be called using the object reference operator `::`.
-It does not have to be instantiated.
+It does not require instantiation.
+If you had a `class Man` and created a method `static function Run();` you could call it using `echo Man::run();`  Creating a static method could be useful if you know the value is not going to change.

 ### 10. Explain what it means to define a method as final.

+A final attribute is constant and methods within extended classes of the parent class cannnot override the method with a final attribute.

 ### 11. When running PHP from the command line, describe how to access command input data inside the script.

-Usage syntax looks like this `php <file> [--] [args...]` or `php file.php --myargument = whatever`
+Usage syntax looks like this `php <file> [--] [args...]`

 ### 12. When fetching content with an HTTP request, describe how to get header information from the response.